guillemdelgado/mcv-m5/README.md

 ## Final report
 The final report details and summarizes the work done weekly in the project can be found [here](https://www.overleaf.com/read/nftwzgfcgmbj).

+## Final Slides
+Link to the Google Slide presentation

 ## Datasets Analysis
 He have manually inspected the data in which we have work to facilitate the interpretation of the results obtained.
 Find the data set analysis [here](https://docs.google.com/presentation/d/1qLqqRS4AYZBUM-f01pdIpluVP8X4wnHsjYFz7Sntpek/edit?usp=sharing).